 - 1 cup powdered sugar

-- 1-2 Tablespoons unflavored non-dairy milk or regular dairy milk
+- 1-2 Tablespoons unflavored non-dairy or regular dairy milk

 - 1 teaspoon vanilla extract